arkaryeyintaung/IP_Service_Level_Agreement/Final Testing.md

 ---
 ### When the primary link becomes operational again (IP SLA detects the next-hop is reachable), the tracking object changes to Up.
 The router automatically reinstalls the primary route in the routing table because it has a lower AD than the secondary route.
 Traffic shifts back to the primary link.
 ![image](https://github.com/user-attachments/assets/2d895844-d53c-4a88-8a38-35af0e5ddb1f)

+---

+## Conclusion

+Thank you for exploring this repository!
+We hope you find the project helpful and informative.

+## Support
+If you like this project, consider giving it a ⭐ to show your support!

+---